ajtroxell/github-gist-files-shortcode/README.md

 Three ways are provided to insert the shortcode.
 The value "xxxxxx" represents your Gist ID, and "name" is the filename of the file within the Gist.

 *	Insert [gist id="xxxxxx" file="name"] manually.
-*	By using the HTML Editor shortcode button.
+*	By using the plain text editor shortcode button.
 *	By pressing ctrl+alt+g.

 You can place these shortcodes in pages, posts or any custom content.